Dr. Héctor L. Delgado, Executive Officer

 - Develop your network and fields of interest through SSSP.

-- Join and become active in Special Problems Divisions focused on particular interests.
+- Join and become active in a division focused on particular interests.
 Each division runs its own program at the annual meeting, elects its own chairperson and officers, and has its own newsletter.

 - Volunteer for committee service.
 The society needs responsible committee members who can assist in various tasks.
 The Committee on Committees would be glad to hear of your willingness to serve.
 Committees work to recruit new members, to examine problems of freedom in research, publication and teaching, to make various awards, to manage the financial resources of the society, to conduct the election of major officers, and to planning for the future of operations of the organization.